Received a Letter? Click Here to Schedule an Inspection

 What is an inspection?

 roof drains, sump pit/pump and seepage collection system if present.
 The observation will confirm that no clear water connections to the sanitary sewer exist.
 A typical inspection is completed in less than 15 minutes.
 There will be no charge

 for these inspections.

 What’s the next step?

-The inspection program will begin in the spring of 2019 with a targeted area of approximately 600 homes from Main
+The inspection program began in 2019 with approximately 600 homes from Main

 Check out the links below for FAQs, proper sump pump installation diagrams, program updates and more!